BernardoBrogi/Project-Laboratory/README.md

 $ route add -net 192.168.0.20 netmask 255.255.255.255 gw 192.168.0.100 dev enp4s0
 ```
 to add a static route to a single host.
-If the network results unreachable
+If the network results unreachable you may need to check the connections setting of your computer.